dinghing/OpenCV/README.md

 # OpenCV
-this is a sample code for OpenCV on iOS
+## this is a sample code for OpenCV on iOS
+you can download it for test